 One of the problems when you have a medium program is that at some point, the number of people who participate in a Scrum of Scrums of teams starts to overwhelm any one standup meeting.
 The issues you have cannot be resolved in a standup.
 The standup is not adequate for the problems you encounter.

 (Remember, what was Scrum designed for?
 5-7 people.
 What happens when you have more than 7 teams?
 You start to outgrow Scrum.
 Can you make it work?
 Of course you can.
 You can make anything work.
 You are a smart person, working with smart people.
 You can.
 Should you?
 That’s another question.)

 Asking “what did you complete,” or even the old “what did you do since our last standup” is the wrong question.
 The question is irrelevant.
 As your program grows, the data overwhelms the ability of the people to take the data in.
 Especially if the data is not useful.
 Are you doing continuous integration in your program?
 If so, you don’t need to ask that question in your program.

 Once you get past five teams, what you did or what you completed is not the question.
 You need to know what the obstacles are.
 You need to know what the interdependencies are.
 You need to know if deliverables are going to be late.
 That’s program management.

-We’ll carry on with program management in part 3.
+We’ll carry on with Organizing an Agile Program, Part 3, Large Programs Demand Servant Leadership.
 This is long enough.